magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 WARNING: Use of undeclared Var goog.Uri/parse at line 127 src/valip/predicates.cljc
 ```

 Oops.
-We immediately got a couple of warning.
+We immediately got a couple of warnings.
 The first says the CLJS
 compiler was not able to find the
 [`goog.Uri`](https://google.github.io/closure-library/api/class_goog_Uri.html)
 namespace.
 The second warning says that its `parse` symbol it is